Adirohansuyal/ClassPlx_College_Demo/README.md

 **FaceMark Pro** is revolutionizing the way attendance and absences are tracked and managed by combining the power of facial recognition, QR codes, and automated communication.
 This system not only improves efficiency but also enhances transparency and communication between institutions and parents/guardians.

----

-Would you like to add or adjust any specific details or features for your system?
-Let me know!